ikytussistemas/gaiusSolutions/README.md

 ## Instructions
 1. Clone this repository
 2. In the project directory run `npm install`
+3. Start wiremock API
-3. Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Follow-up Questions